 According to the German journal Hautarzt, pyrethrin, a substance in commercial mite sprays, is toxic to mites and other parasites but not mammals.

-Mite sprays and dusts are safe to apply directly to your hamster’s fur without causing any harm.
-Shake the spray and apply it liberally to the areas that look the sorest.
+Mite sprays and dusts are safe to apply directly to a hamster’s fur without causing harm.
+Shake the spray and apply it liberally to the areas that look sore.

-You don’t have to go to a vet to buy an anti-mite treatment.
+You don’t have to get prescription anti-mite treatment from a vet.
 You can find them in most pet stores.
-They’re typically marketed for cats and dogs but work just as well on hamsters in much smaller doses.
+They’re usually marketed for cats and dogs but work just as well on hamsters in smaller doses.

 Sanitize The Environment

-A good way to check whether your treatment’s worked is by leaving a large piece of dried fruit in a dark corner of your room.
-Mites will be attracted to it, meaning you can see whether they’re still present if you see black dots crawling over the food.
+A good way to check whether the treatment has worked is by leaving a large piece of dried fruit in a dark corner of your room.
+Mites will be attracted to it, so you’ll see black dots crawling over the food.

 How to Prevent Hamster Mite Infestations

-Getting rid of a mite infestation isn’t easy, and you certainly won’t want it coming back.
-Mites are easier to prevent than they are to remove, so take preventative measures with these steps:
+Getting rid of mites isn’t easy because they’re small and good at hiding.
+Mites are easier to prevent than they are to remove, so take the following preventative measures:

 Reputable Breeders

-Hamsters are easy and cheap to get from pet stores, but they’re often given the cheapest, poorest-quality foods to keep costs down.
+Hamsters are easy and cheap to source from pet stores, but they’re often given the cheapest, lowest-quality foods to keep costs low.

-Both of these things are breeding grounds for mites.
-Pet stores don’t keep genetic records of their hamsters, so there’s no way of knowing where they come from.
+These are breeding grounds for mites.
+Pet stores don’t keep genetic records of their hamsters, so there’s no way of knowing their origins.

 Many individuals selling unwanted hamsters keep them in unclean conditions with insufficient nutrition.
-Again, it’s difficult to tell what kind of environment the hamster has come from, meaning it may have come into contact with mites.
+Again, it’s difficult to determine if a hamster has been kept in the right living conditions.

 Keep The Cage Clean

-You don’t want to clean your hamster’s cage too frequently, as removing familiar scents causes unnecessary stress.
+You don’t want to clean a hamster’s cage frequently, as removing familiar scents causes stress.

-However, this doesn’t mean you should let your hamster’s cage become filthy, as regular spot cleaning is the best way to prevent mites from making your hamster’s environment their home.
+This doesn’t mean you should let the hamster’s cage become filthy, as regular spot cleaning is the best way to prevent mites from making the hamster’s environment their home.

-While you must remove only a third or a quarter of your hamster’s bedding, get rid of any soiled substrate every few days.
+While you should remove no more than a third of a hamster’s bedding, remove any soiled substrate.

-You can also use a disinfectant wipe or bleach-free pet-safe disinfectant to clean plastic sides and accessories to kill mites and their eggs.
-Bleach isn’t always necessary and is too harsh for spot cleans.
+Use a disinfectant wipe or bleach-free pet-safe disinfectant to clean plastic sides and accessories to kill mites and their eggs.

-Whenever you handle your hamster, give it the once over to check for signs of mites.
-You’re better off looking for dry, scaly patches of skin instead of mites themselves because they’re too small and easy to miss.
+Whenever you handle a hamster, check for signs of mites.
+Look for dry, scaly patches of skin rather than mites themselves because they’re too small and easy to miss.
+Look for the following signs:

-- Signs of stress, discomfort, or overall behavioral changes
+- Signs of stress, discomfort, and behavioral changes.

-These symptoms indicate that your hamster has a mite problem, which you’ll need to treat.
+These symptoms indicate that a hamster has a mite problem, which must be urgently treated.

-While mite infestations aren’t always fatal, they’re unpleasant for hamsters.
-Elderly and sick hamsters are most at risk of secondary health conditions caused by mites, but even healthy hamsters are at risk.
+Mites are blood-sucking, nocturnal ectoparasites that can cause anemia.
+Elderly and sick hamsters are most at risk of secondary health conditions, but even healthy hamsters are at risk.